 In Fall 2019, St. Lawrence adopted a Family Faith Formation program to empower parents/guardian to pass on the faith.

-We have modified our program for this school year (20-21) because of corona virus, parents meet once a month, Sunday from 1:30-3:15 pm with some fellowship and helpful talks that help empower you to live the faith and pass it on to your family.(Alternate date will be the following Wednesday.)
+Our program for this school year (21-22), parents meet once a month, Sunday from 1:30-3:00 pm with some fellowship and helpful talks that help empower you to live the faith and pass it on to your family.(Alternate Zoom worhshop will be held on the following Wednesday.)

 The program's flexibility is only one of many benefits - the primary ones being the "catechetical culture" we hope to bring back to the home and empower the parents/guardians where it is most fitting.
 Another benefit is that after the program's four-year cycle (following the four "pillars' of the Catechism), the program repeats.
 This allows the faith to be reinforced for repeat students as they learn this important material at a higher level.